Stop Calling for a Two-State Solution — Unless You Mean It

 In this sense, right-wing Palestinian and Israeli factions on both sides overpowered the PA and the Israeli Labor Party which were inching towards a negotiated settlement.

 As the peace process broke down through cyclical escalations during the late 1990s, Palestinians launched the Second Intifada (2000-2005), which was substantially more violent than the first.
-Hamas, along with other militant Palestinian factions, entirely embraced suicide bombings as a tactic — giving Israel the justification it needed to construct a large separation wall between Israel and the occupied territories.
+Hamas, along with other militant Palestinian factions, embraced suicide bombings as a tactic — giving Israel the justification it needed to construct a large separation wall between Israel and the occupied territories.

 Although Israelis marketed the wall to the international community as solely an effort to prevent terrorist attacks and infiltration from Palestinian groups, critics suggest that the true motive of the wall’s construction was to de-facto annex large swaths of territory, given its inclusion of many West Bank settlements on the Israeli side.

-Despite the clear obstacle to a two-state solution that the settlements present, Harris and other mainstream U.S. politicians that verbally support a negotiated deal refuse to support efforts to boycott Israeli goods produced in the occupied territories — let alone apply pressure on Israel to begin forcefully evacuating the settlements.
+Despite the clear obstacle to a two-state solution that the settlements and separation wall present, Harris and other mainstream U.S. politicians that verbally support a negotiated deal refuse to support efforts to boycott Israeli goods produced in the occupied territories — let alone apply pressure on Israel to begin forcefully evacuating the settlements.

 Perhaps no mainstream politicians will admit the reality; that until Israel dismantles its settler-colonial institutions, a Palestinian state is implausible at best.